List of Indo-Scythian dynasties and rulers

-The first Saka king of India was Maues/Moga (1st century BCE) who established Saka power in Gandhara.
+The first known Saka king of India was Maues/Moga (1st century BCE) who established Saka power in Gandhara.
 The Indo-Scythians extended their supremacy over north-western subcontinent, conquering the Indo-Greeks and other local kingdoms.
 The Indo-Scythians were apparently subjugated by the Kushan Empire, by either Kujula Kadphises or Kanishka.
 Yet the Saka continued to govern as satrapies, forming the Northern Satraps and Western Satraps.
 The power of the Saka rulers started to decline in the 2nd century CE after the Indo-Scythians were defeated by the Satavahana emperor Gautamiputra Satakarni.
 Indo-Scythian rule in the northwestern subcontinent ceased when the last Western Satrap Rudrasimha IIII was defeated by the Gupta emperor Chandragupta II in 395 CE.
 Later Western Saka rulers (c.
-396 to 415 CE) were conquered by Imperial Gupta Empire and it brings to end of Saka rule in Indian subcontinent.
+396 to 415 CE) were conquered by Imperial Gupta Empire and it brought to end of Saka rule in Indian subcontinent.

 List of dynasties and rulers

 Satraps dynasty of Gandhara (c.
 85 BCE – 50 CE)

 This branch of Indo-Scythian ruled over regions of Khyber-Pakhtunkhwa, Pakistan, and Eastern Afghanistan which constituted the Gandhara region.